Geokaragiann/portfolio-evaluation/README.md

-# Welcome to My GitHub Profile!

-## About Me
-I'm a Finance undergraduate passionate about leveraging Statistics, Python, and AI to unlock insights in financial data.
-Here I will be uploading my projects.

-## Projects
+## Project
 - **Portfolio evaluation: (https://github.com/Geokaragiann/CV-Projects/tree/main/Portfolio_Evaluation)**:
 This Python script provides portfolio analysis for Stock market Securities.
 Users can input their desired securities and allocation weights to analyze their portfolio's risk-return characteristics.
-The tool calculates key metrics, including annualized returns (with compounding), volatility, Sharpe ratio, and maximum drawdown.
-It features risk analysis through Value at Risk (VaR) and Conditional VaR (CVaR) calculations, and evaluates portfolio diversification using the Diversification Ratio.
-It includes visual representations of return distributions.
-It is indended to aid in understanding a portfolio's risk-adjusted performance and diversification effectiveness.
+The tool calculates key metrics, including the Compound Annual Growth Rate, Standard Deviation, Sharpe ratio, Maximum drawdown, Value at Risk (VaR), and Conditional VaR (CVaR).
+It includes visualizations to illustrate return distributions and the portfolio metrics.
+Available as a Jupyter notebook or Python script, it offers an interactive approach to portfolio analysis.

     - Key features:

         - Historical return and risk metrics
-        - Portfolio diversification analysis
         - Risk measures (VaR, CVaR)
         - Visual distribution of returns
         - Interactive weight allocation